sailpoint-oss/developer.sailpoint.com/products/iiq/docs/identity-iq/plugin-developer-guide/chapter-5/index.md

     });
 };
 ```
-The TodoController controller (and available methods) can then be referenced in `page.xhtml`
+The 'TodoController' controller (and available methods) can then be referenced in `page.xhtml`.

 ```html
 <ui:composition>